astral-projects/gomoku-web/code/js/README.md

 The backend API sets a cookie when the user is successfully authenticated, and that cookie is sent in all subsequent requests by the browser.

-When logged-in another cookie representing the user information is set in the browser.
+When logged-in, another cookie representing the user information is set in the browser.
 When logging out, the cookie will present an expired token.

 ## Tests